asuh/front-end-macos/readme.md

 Feel free to tweak these to your preference.
 When done, save the file and close it.

 I can also open a file with `$ subl myfile.ext` or start a new project in the current directory with `$ subl .`.
 Pretty cool!

-### Atom

-If you like Sublime Text but can't afford or don't want to pay for it, [Atom](https://atom.io/) is an open-source editor in the spirit of Sublime Text that has a healthy community and regular updates.

-The main problem for Atom as of autumn 2018 is that large files and projects noticeably slow down Atom's performance.

 ### VSCode